Timmmuuuuur/CampusAlert/backend/README.md

 django-extensions
 django-simple-history
 ```
+If your IDE is set with all requirement, do
+pip freeze > requirements.txt
+to generate dependecy
+others:
+pip install -r requirements.txt

 NOTE: there is a risk that installing firebase_admin can cause damage to the OpenSSL package in Python distro.
 See here on how to fix it: https://stackoverflow.com/questions/73830524/attributeerror-module-lib-has-no-attribute-x509-v-flag-cb-issuer-check